COLUMBIA, S.C. — The general election -- where the nation elects the next president, and state and local leaders -- is Tuesday, November 3, 2020.

 With health concerns caused by the coronavirus pandemic, rather than wanting to go to their precinct location and stand in line to vote, many people are asking about options to in-person voting.

-Currently in South Carolina*, the South Carolina Elections Commission lists three options to casting a ballot in the 2020 election -- registered voters can vote in-person, vote absentee in person or absentee by mail.
+In South Carolina, the South Carolina Elections Commission lists three options to casting a ballot in the 2020 election -- registered voters can vote in-person, vote absentee in person or absentee by mail.

 Check or update your voter registration information